otaviocc/Coltrane/README.md

 swift run -c release MonteCarloPiDemo 200000000 12
 ```

-Estimates π by Monte Carlo — a parallel reduction over chunked samples.
+Estimates π by Monte Carlo, a parallel reduction over chunked samples.
 Each sample's point comes from a counter-based RNG keyed by its global index, so the hit count is identical regardless of how the samples are chunked: the estimate is bit-for-bit reproducible across all three methods. `.anywhere` policy.
 Arguments: `[samples] [maxVPs]`.

 ### BlackScholesDemo